Budgeting has been one of the most discussed topics when it comes to personal financial planning or household planning.

 Not many would know about this budgeting method.

-But no worries, in this blog, we seek to educate you with the cookie jar method of budgeting.
+But no worries, in this blog, we seek to educate you about the cookie jar method of budgeting.

 In simple language – cookie jar method involves cash-based accounting and aims at monitoring household spending.